tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 Title and Attribution: The Blue Rider (Der Blaue Reiter) - By Wassily Kandinski, 1903 - Public Domain.
 Link: https://commons.wikimedia.org/w/index.php?curid=38528964

-[Part two]() is about John Coltrane's album A Love Supreme and [part three]() is about the Talking Heads' first four albums.
+[Part two]() is about John Coltrane's [magnum opus](https://en.wikipedia.org/wiki/Masterpiece) A Love Supreme and [part three]() is about the Talking Heads' first four albums.

-All three articles use highly-acclaimed works that have stood the test of time to help explain how musicians and painters use abstractions to add value and meaning to their work.
+All three articles reference highly-acclaimed works of music and visual art that have stood the test of time.
+The articles use these well-known works to help explain how musicians and painters use abstractions to add value and meaning to their work.

+Depending on your interest level, you can read one, two, or all three of these articles.
+All of them are about essentially the same thing, but each can stand on its own, so you can read them in any sequence you desire.

-Spoiler alert: the secret is, when the meaning is not obvious, listeners and viewers need only to learn how to add their own meaning to the art they hear and see.
+Spoiler alert: the secret is, when the meaning in a work of art is not immediately obvious, we are free to add our own meaning to it.

 Sound complicated?
 It isn’t!
 All it takes is a little imagination.